Richardaeld/Fat_Racoon_Kitchen/README.md

 # Fat Racoon Kitchen - Introduction
 The Fat Racoon Kitchen is devoted to helping home cooks provide better meals to friends, family, and/or yourself.
-We provide a network of user uploaded recipies that can be searched through with our "Ingredience on Hand" or "Garbage" search, which is a favorite for our chefs.
+We provide a network of user uploaded recipies that can be searched through with our "Ingredience" or "Garbage" search, which is a favorite for our chefs.
 We stoutly believe that even without the ideal ingredience on hand, a little taste pairing or extra spice can help make any meal provide a savory experience.
+We eve go out of our way to provide new chefs with some basic cooking lessons in our lessons section.
 Our end goal is to help home chefs make the jump from recipe depentent to taste depentent.
 Our chefs know the importance of making the best out of what we have on hand and want to share that liberating experience with other home chefs.

 The chefs of the Fat Racoon Kitchen started as sleep deprived, nocturnal home chefs that would use the "garbage", leftovers, or that one thing